boyanio/Double-confirm-identity/README.md

 Of course users may choose to log in directly the more secure way and will automatically get access to all resources on your web site.

 # How it works
 ASP.NET Identity relies on claims.
 When the user logs in second time, a special claim is added to his identity.
+You can check the [code](https://github.com/boyanin/Double-confirm-identity/tree/master/Examples/FormsAuth) of example project.